A-Sadek/FibrilSite/site_alignment/README.md

 The *[./scripts/fibril_site_alignment_analysis.py]* script is tailored for the current study.
 For more customisation in case of site database expansion with sites from other fibrils, you would need to use the provided notebook **fibril_site_alignment_analysis.ipynb**.

+> To reproduce the results from this paper, use the provided dataset at Zenodo (https://doi.org/10.5281/zenodo.15192320) and run the scripts 01, 02, 03 sequentially.

 ## Usage
 1- Create a conda environment with python version 3.8